SEUM: Speedrunners from Hell: Plot

 Marty, an alcoholic American, lounges at home, drinking beer, when he receives an unexpected delivery of a heavy metal vinyl album.
 Upon playing the album backward, he accidentally summons Satan, who steals all of his beer.
 When Marty tries to retaliate, Satan slices off his hand.
 Marty throws the vinyl at Satan, dismembering the demon's right hand.

 Marty then replaces his missing hand with Satan's severed one and embarks on a wild rampage through Hell, retrieving his stolen beer along the way, all while Satan taunts him.
 As he ascends to the ninth level of Hell, Marty confronts and kills Satan.
 Afterwards, Marty is transported to Heaven, where he is granted an eternity of unlimited beer.

 Eventually, Marty returns home, only to feel nauseous.
 While a bruised police officer named Stan approaches him outside his damaged front yard.

 The Drunk Side of the Moon

 Sometime later, Marty is seen drinking beer outside at night, now with one of Satan's horns in his possession.
 But his night is interrupted when a UFO swoops down and abducts all his beer.
 Frustrated, Marty launches himself into space via rocket, heading toward the Moon in pursuit of his beers.

 Reception

-The game received mixed to positive reviews.
-It currently holds an aggregated score of 77/100 on Metacritic for Xbox One.
+The Xbox One version of SEUM: Speedrunners from Hell received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 36% of critics.